How to Clean Canopy Humidifier

 Step 2: Empty out Any Water Residue

-Carefully remove any water left in the tank and dispose it safely.
-Make sure all water is completely drained before moving onto the next step.
+Carefully remove any water left in the tank and dispose of it safely.
+Make sure all water is completely drained before moving on to the next step.
 But you have to make sure not to tilt the tank too much as this could cause water spillage.

 Step 3: Clean the Tank & Base

 Use a soft damp cloth and mild soap or detergent to clean the tank and base of your humidifier.
-Make sure you do not use any harsh chemicals, scourers, or bleach to avoid damaging the parts.
+Ensure you do not use harsh chemicals, scourers, or bleach to avoid damaging the parts.

 Step 4: Remove the Filter

-Using a damp cloth, wipe down any remaining dirt or dust from the filter.
-If you have a model that has an additional filter component, make sure to remove it and clean it thoroughly.
+Wipe down any remaining dirt or dust from the filter using a damp cloth.
+If you have a model with an additional filter component, remove it and clean it thoroughly.

 Step 5: Clean Any Detachable Parts